kadena-io/pact-5/docs/builtins/General/list-module.md

 Use `list-modules` to list the modules that are deployed in your current environment and available for loading.

+Note that the `list-modules` function is only supported for the `/local` endpoint in Chainweb.

 ### Basic syntax

 To list the modules deployed and available for loading, use the following syntax: